danforbes/danforbes/writings/substrate-rc4.md

 Substrate v2.0.0-rc4 included enhancements to improve the experience around [the Contracts pallet](https://substrate.dev/rustdocs/v2.0.0-rc4/pallet_contracts/index.html).
 Check them out by completing [the awesome `ink!` Smart Contracts Tutorial](https://substrate.dev/substrate-contracts-workshop/#/).
-You can also follow the [Add a Pallet Tutorial](https://substrate.dev/docs/en/tutorials/add-a-pallet-to-your-runtime/) to learn how to add the Contracts pallet to a runtime.
+You can also follow the [Add the Contracts Pallet Tutorial](https://substrate.dev/docs/en/tutorials/add-contracts-pallet/) to learn how to add the Contracts pallet to a runtime.